basho/basho_docs/source/languages/en/riak/tutorials/installation/Installing-on-Solaris.md

 The following steps have been tested to work with Riak version 1.3.1 on Solaris 10 i386.
 They demonstrate installation of a Riak node on Solaris as the root user.

 <div class="note">Before installing Riak on Solaris, be sure that you've
-installed sudo as Riak's scripts require it for proper operation.</div>
+installed <code>sudo</code> as Riak's scripts require it for proper operation.</div>

 ## Open Files Limit

-Before proceeding with installation, you should ensure that the system's open files limit meets or exceeds the recommended minimum of **4096** by verifying the current value of *nofiles(descriptors)*.
+Before proceeding with installation, you should ensure that the system's open files limit is at least **4096** by verifying the current value of *nofiles(descriptors)*.
 Check the current value with the `ulimit` command:

 ```bash
 ulimit -a